I do not have an archaeological background. Does this matter?

 I do not know very much about York.
 Where can I find more information?

-York is one of the most attractive places to live in the UK and has recently been voted European Tourism City of the Year.
+York is one of the most attractive places to live in the UK and was previously voted European Tourism City of the Year.
 The beautiful countryside and coasts of North Yorkshire are accessible by car, bike and public transport, whilst Leeds, Durham, and London are within easy day-trip range.
+VisitYork.org gives comprehensive information about what to see and do in the city.

-For further information we suggest you take a look at our local links page.
+For further information about living in York, we suggest you take a look at the York City Council webpages.

 Yes.
 Overseas students are guaranteed university accommodation if they want it, and some home students also take up this option.
-Constantine House, Walmgate House, and Catherine House are popular university accommodation options for archaeology postgraduates, due to their proximity to the city centre and Kings Manor.
 Further details are available on the University's accommodation pages.